mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Kinds of Centralization {#kinds}

 Centralization of the Internet is not uniform; it presents in a variety of ways, depending on its relationship to the function in question and underlying causes.
-The subsections below offer the start of a classification system for Internet centralization.
+The subsections below suggest a classification system for Internet centralization.

 ## Direct Centralization {#direct}

-The most straightforward kind of centralization creates a fixed role for a specific party.
+The most straightforward kind of centralization results from the creation of a fixed role for a specific party.
 For example, most proprietary messaging, videoconferencing, chat, and similar protocols operate in this fashion.

 While it has been argued that such protocols are simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, this approach most often reflects commercial goals -- in particular, a strong desire to capture the financial benefits of the protocol by "locking in" users to a proprietary service.